-Teeth whitening removes stains or other discoloration from the tooth’s surface.
-There are different methods of teeth whitening; we provide in-office, take-home, and power bleaching.
+Teeth whitening at the dentist removes stains from the tooth’s surface.
+We provide in-office and take-home teeth whitening, and power bleaching.
 Teeth whitening is a cosmetic dental treatment that can improve the appearance of teeth.
-We provide professional teeth whitening treatment in San Antonio, TX, to improve the cosmetic appearance of our patient’s smiles.
+Dr. Abazid offers teeth whitening in San Antonio to make your smile look better and help you feel more confident.

-We can whiten teeth to remove the effects of coffee, cigarettes, and other substances that permanently stain or discolor teeth.
+We whiten teeth to remove the effects of coffee, cigarettes, and other substances that permanently stain or discolor teeth.
 Aging, taking certain medications, and too much fluoride may also cause tooth stains.
-We can treat these problems with crowns and veneers.
-No matter the cause of your tooth stains, we can find the proper treatment.
+However, whitening services can’t remove all stains.
+No matter the cause of your tooth stains, we will find the right treatment for you.

 What Causes Tooth Stains?